Blog

 A Brief History of Steam Locomotives

-The history of steam locomotives can’t be talked about without mentioning the history of the steam engine, which is older than most people realize.
+The evolution of steam locomotives can’t be talked about without mentioning the history of the steam engine, which is older than most people realize.

 The steam engine originated from the aeolipile, designed by Heron of Alexandria in the Second Century B.C.
 An aeolipile was an apparatus that consisted essentially of a closed vessel (such as a globe or cylinder) with one or more protruding bent tubes out of it, where steam is made to pass from the vessel.
 The action of the steam jets causes it to revolve.